Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Preliminaries

+where $F_i(p) / F_{i+1}(p)$ corresponds to the subspace, on which the action of $t$ is given by $t^{\alpha_i(p)}$.
+The weighted filtration associated to each puncture determines a \emph{parabolic structure} on $F$, and we prefer to use the notation $\alpha$ for it.

-A \emph{parabolic bundle} over $(X,\bar{D})$ is a pair $(F,\alpha)$, where $F$ is a locally free sheaf and $\alpha$ is a parabolic structure over each of the points in $\bar{D}$.
-A locally free sheaf $\mathcal{F}$ on $X_{\bar{D},\bar{r}}$ is equivalent to a locally free sheaf $F$ on $X$ together with a parabolic structure $\alpha$, which is defined on each point $p \in \bar{D}$.
+A \emph{parabolic bundle} on $(X,\bar{D})$ is a pair $(F,\alpha)$, where $F$ is a locally free sheaf and $\alpha$ is a parabolic structure over each of the points in $\bar{D}$.
+A locally free sheaf $\mathcal{F}$ on $X_{\bar{D},\bar{r}}$ is equivalent to a parabolic bundle on $(X,\bar{D})$.
 We refer the reader to \cite{Biswas2,FuSt,NaSt} for more details on this correspondence.
 Furthermore, the parabolic structure itself is an important topological invariant of a locally free sheaf over $X_{\bar{D},\bar{r}}$, which can be used in describing the connected components of the moduli space of locally free sheaves on $\mathcal{X}$ \cite{KSZ}.
 With respect to this correspondence, we say that a locally free sheaf $\mathcal{F}$ on $X_{\bar{D},\bar{r}}$ has \emph{parabolic structure $\alpha$} if the corresponding parabolic bundle on $X$ is of parabolic type $\alpha$.

 A parabolic structure of a locally free sheaf over a point $p$ corresponds to a parabolic group.
-A parabolic structure over a point is given by integers $\alpha_1(p) \leq \dots \leq \alpha_n(p)$, which defines a \emph{type}.
+A parabolic structure over a point is given by integers $\alpha'_1(p) \leq \dots \leq \alpha'_n(p)$, which defines a \emph{type}.
 For example, the sequence of integers $(1,1,3,3,3,3,4,4,4)$ gives us the type $(2,4,3)$.
 This type in turn uniquely determines a parabolic subgroup of ${\rm GL}_n$: $ ,$ where $A_1$ is a $2$ by $2$ matrix, $A_2$ is a $4$ by $4$ matrix and $A_3$ is a $3$ by $3$ matrix.

 The correspondence between parabolic structures and parabolic groups can be also understood from Higgs fields.
-Let now $\Phi$ be a Higgs field over $\mathcal{F}$.
+Let now $\Phi$ be a Higgs field of $\mathcal{F}$.
 With respect to the above setup, $\Phi$ can be written as follows around $p \in \bar{D}$:

 where